Leading businesses all across the globe are beginning to understand the significance of responsive web applications.

 Building blocks as a way to accelerate responsive development

-Enterprises need to develop a strategy in order to rapidly iterate responsive apps to address any usability flaws, improve the user experience, and finally to better align the app with the long-term business goals.
+Enterprises need to develop a strategy.
+This will help them rapidly iterate responsive apps to address any usability flaws, improve the user experience, and finally, better align the app with long-term business goals.

 For this, companies have beta testers, in-house testing, and ways to mine data from end users.
 But, going for manual coding could easily slow down this process.

 They let people build basic mobile and desktop apps without the pressure of becoming an expert in designing and coding.
-The development cycle is shortened, as a result.
+As a result, the development cycle is shortened.

-The prototype can be made life this way, with more and more companies opting to release every single app feature almost immediately, and revising it really quickly based on the user (early adopter) feedback.
+We can make the prototype like this: more and more companies are opting to release every single app feature almost immediately.
+Then, they revise it very quickly based on early adopter feedback.

 Integrate UI functionality into app development

-Companies can try to fasten the process of iteration by testing an application much earlier in its development lifecycle.
+Companies can try to speed up the iteration process by testing an application earlier in its development lifecycle.

 As far as strategies go, the best way to start is with testing on real devices, as much as you can; it is always a great idea.

-These tests should always be conducted, keeping the perspective of the end user in mind.
-You can only test a workflow properly if you treat it as it would be experienced by the end user.
+Always conduct these tests, keeping the end user’s perspective in mind.
+You can only properly test a workflow if you treat it as the end user would experience it.

 Do not forget to calculate the frustration factor.

-That means a mobile app design & development company responsible for creating responsive mobile apps have to calculate the impact of their design and code-related choices on user experience.
+That means a mobile app design & development company responsible for creating responsive mobile apps must calculate the impact of their design and code-related choices on user experience.

-Usually, people get quite frustrated if they have to wait for more than 1 to 2 seconds for any UI feedback.
-So, keeping these times between .25 to .50 seconds is a pretty good target.
+People usually get quite frustrated if they wait more than 1 to 2 seconds for UI feedback.
+Therefore, keeping these times between .25 to .50 seconds is a good target.

 The business executives who are driving these mobile app initiatives are mainly concerned with how their mobile strategy could successfully drive the bottom line.
 This can include increased revenues, customer satisfaction, and higher retention.
-While testing the effectiveness of the mobile responsive design, all of these factors should be given due consideration.
+You should consider all these factors while testing the effectiveness of your mobile-responsive design.

 Read More:

-- Cost To Develop On-Demand Taxi Booking App
+- Cost To Develop an On-Demand Taxi Booking App

 - Key Features of Healthcare Mobile Apps